Norman Taurog

 Norman Rae Taurog (February 23, 1899 – April 7, 1981) was an American film director and screenwriter.
 From 1920 to 1968, Taurog directed 180 films.
-At the age of 32, he received the Academy Award for Best Director for Skippy (1931), becoming the youngest person to win the award for eight and a half decades until Damien Chazelle won for La La Land in 2017.
+At the age of 32, he received the Academy Award for Best Director for Skippy (1931), becoming the youngest person to win the award for eight and a half decades.
 He was later nominated for Best Director for the film Boys Town (1938).
 He directed some of the best-known actors of the twentieth century, including his nephew Jackie Cooper, Spencer Tracy, Mickey Rooney, Judy Garland, Deanna Durbin, Fred Astaire, Gene Kelly, Deborah Kerr, Peter Lawford, Dean Martin, Jerry Lewis, Elvis Presley and Vincent Price.
 Taurog directed six Martin and Lewis films, and nine Elvis Presley films, more than any other director.

 For his contribution to the motion picture industry, Taurog has a star on the Hollywood Walk of Fame at 1600 Vine Street.

 Early life

 Norman Taurog was born February 23, 1899, in Chicago, Illinois, to Jewish parents Arthur Jack Taurog and Anita (originally "Annie") Taurog (née Goldsmith).
 His father's naturalization records claim that Arthur was born in the Russian Empire in 1872 or 1873 and naturalized as a minor, while his mother was from New York.
 Later census records claimed that Arthur's parents were from Germany, and Anita's were from England.
 The couple were married in Chicago in 1896.

 Norman became a child performer on the stage at an early age, making his movie debut at the age of 13 in the short film Tangled Relations, produced by Thomas Ince's studios.
 In the eight years until his next screen credit, he worked in theater, mostly off-Broadway.